 What the Stay-at-Home Parent’s Comeback Resume Needs

-Whether it’s been a couple of months or a couple of years since you left the workforce, making a return after being a stay-at-home parent comes with its challenges.
-How do you present your value and highlight professional skills for the job when the last experience to show is mostly time spent taking care of the household and the family?
-That’s the thinking for most stay-at-home parents looking to make a return to the workforce, but there are ways to help get you and the resume primed and ready for a return.
+Whether it’s been a couple of months or a couple of years since you’ve been out of the workforce after being a stay-at-home parent, making a return comes with its challenges.
+How do you present value and highlight professional skills for the job in the comeback resume when the last experience to show is time spent taking care of the household and the family?

 Don’t hide the truth

-If your resume has an employment gap because of time taken away to care for the family, be upfront about it with employers.
+If your comeback resume has an employment gap because you took time out to take care of the family, be upfront about it with employers.
 You can provide more background to the situation through your cover letter.
-Most employers will understand and not hold it against you if you are honest about the situation and can clearly highlight valued skills of importance and previous experience of relevance.
+Most employers will understand and not hold it against you if you’re honest about the situation and can clearly highlight valued skills of importance and previous experience of relevance.
 For more insight, also read: “4 Reasons for Career Gaps and How to Handle Them on Your Resume.”

 Freshen up your experience and skills